k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22a_broadway_summary_exercise_solution.md

 **Question 8:**

-The purpose of the Error Handler is to prevent the SQLite Exception.
-If the exception occurs due to a unique constraint violation, the Error Handler catches this error and continues to the next step.
+The purpose of the Error Handler is to handle the exception.
+If the exception occurs due to a SQL Unique constraint violation, the Error Handler catches this error, suppresses it and continues to the next step.
 Otherwise the flow fails.

 For example, a unique constraint can occur if you sync the same instance twice and the flow attempts to write the same information into the CONTRACT_COPY table in the CRM_DB.